Building an Inclusive Hybrid Work Environment

 One concern employees have expressed about working remotely is that they may be overlooked for promotions or other opportunities because they are not as visible as their on-site colleagues.
 Unfortunately, fears about possible inequity and bias favoring on-site workers may be warranted.
 One study found that 64% of managers view in-office employees’ performance more favorably and are more likely to give them a higher raise than their remote colleagues, even though data indicated that the remote workers were more likely to be the higher performers.
 This dynamic can be particularly troubling if certain employee identity groups opt to work remotely at higher rates.

-Steps employers can take to ensure all employees are successful in a hybrid environment:
+Steps employers can take to ensure all employees are successful in a hybrid work environment:

 - Train managers on how to be aware, and mitigate the effect of unconscious biases